lightning/bolts/11-payment-encoding.md

 # BOLT #11: Invoice Protocol for Lightning Payments

-A simple, extensible QR-code-ready protocol for requesting payments over Lightning.
+A simple, extendable QR-code-ready protocol for requesting payments over Lightning.

 # Table of Contents